A K-theory spectrum for cobordism cut and paste groups: Recovering cobordism cut and paste groups as

-In the proofs below we will use a bracket to denote 1-simplices (cubes) and 2-simplices ($2\times 2 \times 2$ cubes) that are generated from the diagram inside brackets by extending with degeneracies in all other direcions, for example:
+In the proofs below we will use a bracket to denote 1-simplices (cubes over $\Delta^1$) and 2-simplices ($2\times 2 \times 2$ cubes over $\Delta^2$) that are generated from the diagram inside brackets by extending with degeneracies in all other directions, for example: